Dynamic-Capital/Dynamic-Capital/docs/dynamic-gateway-engine.md

 - Track gateway credential keys in `env/env.map.json` (see the `gateway-credentials` domain) so `npm run env:validate` and `npm run env:sync` confirm Supabase, Vercel, and droplet deployments are populated.
+- Use
+  `node scripts/digitalocean/sync-site-config.mjs --app-id <id> --site-url
+  <url> --apply`
+  after updating Supabase secrets to register the tokens on the DigitalOcean App Platform with runtime scope.
 - Review any bootstrap scripts or infrastructure templates to ensure they set the required environment variables before the gateway engine starts.